rpmoseley/pyisam/doc/vbisam.rst

 is a combination of the *isreclen* global variable, which gives the fixed size, and the dictinfo.recsize field, which gives the maximum length.
 In VBISAM, both the *isreclen* and dictinfo.recsize give the fixed length, there is no indication of the maximum length.

+Unlike the libifisam library the vbisam library *DOES NOT* update the global variable isreclen when a table is opened, it is only updated when the application makes a call to the isindexinfo() function.
+This has been fixed in the version of the library that is distributed with the pyisam package when the macro ISOPEN_SET_ISRECLEN is set during compilation.